aminegumi/getting-started/README.md

 # getting-started
-getting started from a course on coursra
+getting started from a course on coursera in purpose of learning ow to work with github